 Building a reference database and library for your papers

 Mendeley is excellent freeware for creating a library of your journal articles (like iTunes for your papers).
 You can highlight and write in notes on articles as you read, tag keywords.
-In addition, they have a plug-in that makes it behave like EndNote, allowing you to cite the references in your library while you write (in microsoft word).
+In addition, they have a plug-in that makes it behave like EndNote, allowing you to cite the references in your library while you write (in microsoft word) and automatically compiling a bibliography of all citations.
 Tutorial videos below.

 3) Using Mendeley for Students Part 1